ABOUT

 STAFF

-Jen D. fabico, Executive + Artistic Director
+Jen D. fabico-SMITH, Executive + Artistic Director

 For more than 14 years, Jen has been a noteworthy leader in the arts, community, and education sectors.
 As a big believer in people and collaboration, she identifies as a female person-of-colour who resides in, works in, and works for diverse, multicultural communities.
 She is committed to providing access to resources, particularly in the arts and culture sector.